-Where there is nothing, there is nothing to organise.
+Where there is nothing, there is nothing to organize.

 The library is created long after the book.
 One may build bookcases with the intent to fill them, but the labels will be wrong and the shelves will have too little headroom.
 Eventually, the perverse urge to find books that fit the shelves will come.